lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

     Download: [example_PyTorch_parallel.zip (4.2 KB)](misc/example_PyTorch_parallel.zip)

-    Remember that for using [JupyterHub service](../access/jupyterhub.md) for PyTorch you need to create and activate a virtual environment (kernel) with loaded essential modules.
+    Remember that for using [JupyterHub service](../access/jupyterhub.md) for PyTorch, you need to create and activate a virtual environment (kernel) with loaded essential modules.

     Run the example in the same way as the previous examples.